henriquesimoes/humpback/solutions/README.md

 ```

 where `USER1` is the first user in our group who dealt with the data.
 You may copy them to your homedir.
-Create a new directory somewhere
+Create a new directory `HUMP` somewhere
 in your homedir and copy the image files and labels there:

 ```bash